WWE and UFC combine to create $21.4 billion entertainment company

 WWE had more than 7.5 billion digital and social media views in January and February of this year, up 15% from the same time frame a year ago.

+“We like the assets of UFC and also WWE in a world where linear TV is losing market share to streaming, thus live sport content is in high demand,” wrote Jeffries analyst Randal Konik said in a note to clients.

+The transaction, which was approved by the boards of Endeavor and WWE, is targeted to close in the second half of the year.
+It still needs regulatory approval.

-Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, slumped 4% before the opening bell Monday.
-Shares of Endeavor, based in Beverly Hills, California, rose 3%.
+Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, are up 33% this year, but fell more than 6% before the opening bell on Monday.
+Shares of Endeavor, based in Beverly Hills, California, rose more than 4%.